atomdrift-project/beamline/README.md

 The deploy recipe turns that ID into the `BEAMLINE_KV` binding for Wrangler.

-Three separate tokens, none of them baked into the tree: `BEAMLINE_TOKEN` is who may call beamline, `HOPPER_TOKEN` and `SCAN_TOKEN` are how beamline calls its backends.
-Each is taken from the environment, and otherwise from the first non-empty line of `~/.tok/<service>` — the file the services themselves are pointed at with `--token-file`. `make deploy-cf` uploads all three as Worker secrets from the same source, so a local run and a deployed Worker authenticate identically, and a token with no value is left alone rather than uploaded empty.
-With no `BEAMLINE_TOKEN` anywhere, beamline serves every route unauthenticated.
+`BEAMLINE_TOKEN` is optional client policy: pass it in the environment to require a bearer token, or omit it to leave the API open. `HOPPER_TOKEN` and `SCAN_TOKEN` are backend credentials; those may still come from the first non-empty line of `~/.tok/<service>`.
+The deploy recipe uploads backend credentials only, so a local token file cannot accidentally turn on client authentication in production.

 ```
 HOPPER_URL=… SCAN_URL=… node local.js